Tam Eastley on Erich Mielke–“the most feared man in the GDR”…

 Whereas the first and third floors host a series of exhibitions about survivors of the GDR regime, methods of surveillance, propaganda and general history, the second floor was entirely Mielke’s.
 The abundance of space the man must have enjoyed on this luxury floor is nauseating considering how much the citizens of East Germany suffered under his watchful eye.

-There are a series of meeting rooms with fancy worn maps hanging on the walls, long tables, comfortable bright blue chairs, and a secretary’s desk complete with a telephone switchboard with oversized comical buttons like the kind you’d see in an old James Bond movie.
-There’s a bed, a small kitchen and a bathroom, which suggests that Mielke must have spent the vast amount of his time working, rarely going home to his wife and son.
+There are a series of meeting rooms with worn maps hanging on the walls, long tables, comfortable bright blue chairs, and a secretary’s desk complete with a telephone switchboard with oversized comical buttons like the kind you see in old James Bond movies.
+There’s a bed, a small kitchen and a bathroom, which suggests that Mielke must have spent a vast amount of his time working, rarely going home to his wife and son.

 Lastly, there’s his desk, which features his phone, a chair, wood-panelled cupboards (everything is wood-panelled), and a shredder, an ominous nod to the frantic efforts of the Stasi to shred secret documents of the citizens they spied on for an entire generation.

-In 1992 he was sentenced to six years in prison, and served four of those six years at the Moabit prison before being released for medical reasons.
+In 1992 he was sentenced to six years in prison, serving four of those at Moabit prison before being released for medical reasons.
 Mielke, his lawyers argued, was senile and had forgotten what he had done.

-Until a month before his death at age 92 on May 2, 2000, Mielke lived in a small apartment in a cookie cutter plattenbau.
+Until a month before his death at age 92 on May 2, 2000, Mielke lived in a small apartment in a cookie cutter plattenbau, at Prendener Strasse 92 (S-Bahn: Hohenschönhausen).
 To be perfectly honest, it’s not a particularly exciting place to visit, but communist housing architecture rarely is.
 You can’t go inside and it’s not a museum.
 All you can do is stand outside and look up at the rows of identical windows.
 The surrounding areas are very typical of the East, and vastly different from the hubbub of Berlin’s city centre.

 The streets are wide and the apartments spread out one after another, only varying slightly in their try-hard pastel colours.
 There are a few restaurants, grocery stores, and a large shopping centre down the street.
 Wandering this seldom visited area of the capital, the best thing to do is let your mind wander and imagine how life once was.

 Did Mielke stroll down these streets?
 Shop at this grocery store?
 Look out over the children filing out of the Fritz-Reuter Oberschule across the street?
 Did he scoff as he made his way past the church on the corner?
-It’s an odd feeling, attempting to see Mielke’s post-communist world – a world he no doubt despised in those brief moments when he could remember.
+It’s an odd feeling, attempting to see Mielke’s post-communist world, which he no doubt despised in those brief moments when he could remember.

-This cemetery is best known for its Memorial to the Socialists, unveiled in 1951.
+This cemetery, out by S-Bahn Station Friedrichsfelde Ost, is best known for its Memorial to the Socialists, unveiled in 1951.
 It’s the final resting place of many important political contributors to German history, such as Rosa Luxemburg and Karl Liebknecht.
 The cemetery is open to visitors, providing them with a series of suggested walks to take them past the graves of artists like famed sculptress Käthe Kollwitz, scientists like astronomer Friedrich Simon Archenhold, and a former Berlin mayor, Martin Kirschner.

 But what you won’t find on any map, is Mielke’s grave.
 It’s touted as the last known resting place of Mielke, and also home to other anonymous cremated remains.
-It’s possible that Mielke’s burial spot has been kept secret for the same reason that Hitler’s bunker remains hidden beneath Berlin’s office buildings: fear that it will turn in to some sort of memorial for a regime and organization that terrorized and destroyed untold numbers of people.
-Indeed, shortly after being buried, the grave was vandalised.
+It’s likely that Mielke’s burial spot has been a secret for the same reason that Hitler’s bunker remains hidden beneath Berlin’s office buildings: fear that it will turn in to some sort of worship spot for the twisted supporters of a regime and organization that terrorized and destroyed untold numbers of people.
+Indeed, shortly after he was buried, the grave was vandalised.